education.vic.gov.au

 For WorkSafe notifiable incidents, the principal and/or their delegate must conduct a formal incident investigation within 24 hours of the notifiable incident, where possible, using the Hazard and incident investigation template (DOCX)External Link or equivalent.
 Advice and support is available to undertake this process from the OHS Advisory Service, phone 1300 074 715 or email safety@education.vic.gov.au

 For the investigation, the principal and/or their delegate may decide to convene an incident investigation team, comprising school leadership staff, the school’s health and safety representative, affected employee/s and other employees, depending on the nature of the incident.
-The OHS Advisory Service or the regional OHS officer may also be able to assist, depending on the severity of the incident.
+The OHS Advisory Service or the regional OHS service officer may also be able to assist, depending on the severity of the incident.
 The investigation should seek to identify the causes and any potential hazards and provide recommended control and preventative measures.

 Overview of potential investigations